VKBobyr/ts-data-class/readme.md

 });
 ```

-Parsers are of the form `(v: unknown) => T`, but the package provides a few commonly used ones like `NumberParser` , `StringParser`, and `Defined`.`
+Parsers are of the form `(v: unknown) => T`, but the package provides a few commonly used ones like `NumberParser` , `StringParser`, and `Defined`.

-As long as `strict` is set to `true` is `tsconfig.json`, typescript will provide useful errors and warnings as to which parsers are missing and whether they result in expected types
+As long as `strict` is set to `true` in `tsconfig.json`, typescript will provide useful errors and warnings as to which parsers are missing and whether they result in expected types

 ## Functionality